jadeohl/linkmd/privacy-policy.md

 # Privacy Policy
-No personal data is collected.
+No data is collected by this extension.
+Any data gathered by an extension store or browser is the responsibility of the provider.